ccera-astro/stupid_simple_pulsar/README.md

 --srate     The sampl rate, in sps.
 Engineering notation is supported --width     The pulsar width, in seconds
 --debug     Enable a special debug mode
+--sky       Set sky frequency, if different from --freq

 The --debug mode